SQL Server

 Password

-1. Enter the SQL Server username for authentication in the User field.
+1. In the User field, enter the SQL Server username for authentication.

 2. In the Password field, enter the user password.

 • If the connection test fails, ensure that you entered your login information correctly with no stray spaces or other characters.
-Then, try again.
+CData Connect Cloud displays error messages under the required fields with missing data.
+Some data sources require that you sign in directly to the source website.
+If you did not, an error message appears under the Sign in button.
+Correct the errors and try again.

 AzurePassword

-1. Enter the SQL Server username for authentication in the User field.
+1. In the User field, enter the SQL Server username for authentication.

 2. In the Password field, enter the user password.